xorllc/emnes/README.md

 | Start  | S     |
 | Select | A     |

-If you have a Xbox One-like controller connected, you can use it to control the gamepad.
+If you have a Xbox One-like controller connected, you can use it to control the game pad.
 The mappings are

 | NES    | Gamepad    |
 |--------|------------|